Bexhlee/cse15l-lab-reports/week-1-lab-report.md

     > **Working Directory:** `/home`
     >
-    > *Passing no argument to the `cd` command means that the directory changes to itself and therefore the directory is unchanged, as can be observed on the `~` portion of the prompt.*
+    > *Passing no argument to the `cd` command means that the terminal defaults to changing the current directory to the user's home directory, as can be observed on the `~` portion of the prompt.*
 	<br>

     An example with using the command with a path to a directory as an argument: